-Hewlett-Packard Company shall not be liable for technical or editorial errors or omissions contained herein.
-The information in this document is provided "as is" without warranty of any kind and is subject to change without notice.
-The warranties for HP products are set forth in the express limited warranty statements accompanying such products.
+The information contained herein is subject to change without notice.
+The only warranties for HP products and services are set forth in the express warranty statements accompanying such products and services.
 Nothing herein should be construed as constituting an additional warranty.
+HP shall not be liable for technical or editorial errors or omissions contained herein.